justingreerbbi/Scanner-Monitor/README.md

 OR download the code directly from the repo.

 ## Usage

+### Using Google Voice Translate Option
+**Note:** Google Translate requires internet connection in order to translate.

 1. Start the application:

     ```sh
     python listen.py
+    ```
+2. Follow the on-screen instructions.
+For demo purposes, use the stream url "https://broadcastify.cdnstream1.com/13705".

+### Using OpenAI Whisper Translate Option
+Using OpenAI Whisper does not require an internet connection, is more accurate, but does take more time to process.

+1. Start the application:

+    ```sh
+    python listen-whisper.py
     ```
 2. Follow the on-screen instructions.
 For demo purposes, use the stream url "https://broadcastify.cdnstream1.com/13705".

 ## Config File
 The config file can be used to for easier management.